datanav/docs/documentation/service-configuration/pipes/configuration-pump.rst

    * - ``partial_rescan_run_count``
      - Integer(>=1)
-     - How many times the pump should run before scheduling a partial rescan of the source of the pipe that the pump is part of.
+     - The interval between each time the pump should do a partial rescan of the source of the pipe that the pump is part of.
+It is mutually exclusive with the ``rescan_cron_expression`` property.
        Any complete rescans will take precedence if they both apply.
 If this property is specified then the ``partial_rescan_delta`` must also be specified.

+       | Examples:
+       | ``"partial_rescan_run_count": 1`` => "partial rescan", "partial rescan", "partial rescan", "partial rescan"
+       | ``"partial_rescan_run_count": 2`` => "incremental", "partial rescan", "incremental", "partial rescan"
+       | ``"partial_rescan_run_count": 3`` => "incremental", "incremental", "partial rescan", "incremental", "incremental", "partial rescan"
      -
      -